MatthewKKai/Multi-Label_Classification/README.md

 * Python version >=3.0

 ### Loading with checkpoints
-Using the .pt file we provide to ./checkpoints folder to indicate our trained parameters to model.
+Using the .pt file we provide to ./checkpoints folder to indicate our trained parameters to the model.

 ### Train
 Please use the following command to train the model.